codx-dev/msgpacker/README.md

 cursor.rewind().expect("Reset the cursor to the beginning");

-// The consumer need to guarantee himself the cursor source will live long enough to satify the
+// The consumer need to guarantee himself the cursor source will live long enough to satisfy the
 // lifetime of the message reference.
 //
 // If this is guaranteed, then the function is safe.